chillpert/lfs-lock-manager/README.md

 Run `pyinstaller LfsLockManager.spec` to create your executable.
 By default, it will be placed in `./dist`.
 Copy an updated version of `settings.ini` to `./dist`.

+## GitHub-Actions

+There is a GitHub action for downloading the latest release of this repository automatically.
+This action will skip the download if there is no new version available.
+The action creates a PR which you can then merge yourself after verifying the changes.
+Feel free to optimize it for your own workflow.
+You can find it [here](https://github.com/chillpert/lfs-lock-manager-deploy-demo).

 ## Credits